-And if you choose renewable sources like wind, solar or biomass, you'll be on the path to supporting the government's energy initiatives.
-What's more it's likely your business will qualify for renewable energy certificates, and we'll help you maximise the commercial value of these.
+If you choose renewable sources such as wind, solar or biomass, you will be on the path to supporting the government's energy initiatives.
+What's more, if your business qualifies for renewable energy certificates, we will help you maximise the commercial value of these.

 How does it work?

-Exported energy is bought through a Power Purchase Agreement (PPA), a contract between a generator and a buyer.
+Exported energy is bought via a Power Purchase Agreement (PPA), which is a contract between a generator and a buyer.
 This covers the buying of exported energy, but can also include the purchasing of any associated renewable certificates.

 Set your exported unit price for budget certainty

-- Provides certainty of price for each unit you export
+- Provides price certainty for each unit you export

 - Protects against wholesale price volatility

 A fixed price PPA lets you set the price for each unit you export upfront, helping to give you budget certainty in a volatile market.

 Standard fixed price PPAs allow you to set a price for 6-36 months, but in certain circumstances it may be possible to develop a longer term agreement.

 Get the most for your electricity and minimise the risk

 You could minimise the risk and maximise the value